Knowledge Distillation: DistilBERT, TinyBERT, MobileBERT

 They have more in common than not:

-• All aim to shrink BERT for efficient, deployable models.
+• All aim to shrink BERT into efficient, deployable models.

-• All use knowledge distillation to transfer a teacher's capabilities to a smaller student.
+• All use knowledge distillation to pass a teacher's skills to a smaller student.

-• All remain fine-tunable for a wide range of downstream NLP tasks.
+• All stay fine-tunable for many downstream NLP tasks.

-• All achieve performance competitive with or close to the original BERT on standard benchmarks.
+• All reach performance close to the original BERT on standard benchmarks.

 Summary

-Knowledge distillation trains a compact student model to mimic a large teacher, capturing most of its accuracy at a fraction of the cost.
-DistilBERT halves BERT's layers with a triple loss, MobileBERT uses bottleneck structures for on-device use, and TinyBERT distills in two stages for the most aggressive compression.
+This is how knowledge distillation works.
+It trains a compact student model to copy a large teacher.
+The student keeps most of the accuracy at a fraction of the cost.
+DistilBERT halves BERT's layers with a triple loss.
+MobileBERT uses bottleneck structures for on-device use.
+TinyBERT distills in two stages for the strongest compression.

-In the next tutorial you put this into practice — fine-tuning DistilBERT, MobileBERT, and TinyBERT for fake news detection and benchmarking their speed and accuracy head to head.
+In the next tutorial, we put this into practice.
+We will do fine-tuning DistilBERT, MobileBERT, and TinyBERT for fake news detection.
+We will also benchmark their speed and accuracy head to head.

 Found this useful?
 Keep building with me.